Main funding organisation

 At the heart of OPERAs are twelve case studies (“exemplars”) that span a range of geographies, ecosystems, scales, and sectors.
 All share the common goal of working with stakeholders to bring ecosystem services and natural capital into policy and practice.
 LUCSUS members Kimberly Nicholas and Heather Schoonover coordinate across these exemplars, ensuring the exemplar members have opportunities to interact with each other and helping to synthesize their experiences, outputs, and lessons learned.

 Kim and Heather also lead the wine exemplar, which seeks to understand how different actors in the wine value chain (producers, retailers, consumers) influence wine production and thus the ecosystem services provided by vineyard ecosystems.
 Our approach is unique because most scientific work on ecosystem services focuses only on the production end of the value chain.
 In addition to working with growers to understand their motivations and barriers to shift to more sustainable practices, we are also working with retailers and distributors to understand how they can and do influence wine production and hence the provision of ecosystem services.

-LUCSUS members Lennart Olsson and Torsten Krause lead OPERAs research on governance and institutional aspects of operationalizing the ecosystem services and natural capital concepts.
+LUCSUS members Lennart Olsson, Torsten Krause, and Paul Weaver lead OPERAs research on governance and institutional aspects of operationalizing the ecosystem services and natural capital concepts.